 *This curriculum is the sole intellectual property of The Jodee Blanco Group, Inc., under the copyright of Jodee M. Blanco and is for internal use only by purchaser, and cannot be re- sold, re-packaged or disseminated in part or in its entirety to any third parties without the explicit written permission of The Jodee Blanco Group, Inc.

-The student component of the INJJA program is divided into two immersive phases: the first are live presentations; the second is a comprehensive curriculum.
+The student component of the INJJA™ program is divided into two immersive phases: the first are live presentations; the second is a comprehensive curriculum.
 The presentations are designed to open hearts and minds, inspire compassion in the bullies, hope in the victims, and courage in the bystanders.
 The purpose of the curriculum is to maximize the impact of the presentation experience by reinforcing and expanding upon those themes the rest of the school year.
 The presentations are the wake-up call to students that change is needed.
 The curriculum guides them there and provides students with specific, practical tools to help deepen their connection with each other and their teachers on a human level.